ccjtkalamazoo/KnowYourRights/docs/DESIGN.md

 - Adaptive selection allowed, because nothing here feeds public aggregates.

 Data is still captured, flagged as adaptive-mode, analyzed separately.
-That separate stream is what answers whether the algorithm actually works — comparing session length, return rate, and improvement between the two modes is an experiment the architecture supports for free.
+That separate stream is what answers whether the algorithm actually works.
+Comparing session length, return rate, and improvement between the two modes is an experiment the architecture supports for free.